fukuike/PDO2/README.md

 - *(mixed)* *__$name__*
   The placeholder **index** or **name**.
-  Be carefull for differences of start indices.
+  Be carefull for differences on start indices.

 | Methods | Start Indices |
 |:--|:-------:|